 Equity in health is achieved when everyone has equal opportunities for good health.
-Unfortunately, there is a large body of evidence that demonstrates considerable health inequities exist in our province and in the Peterborough region.42 These inequities are systematically related to social position, so that health worsens with declining social position related to income, education, ethnicity, and other factors.43 Land use planning can have a significant impact on these social determinants of health.44 Community planning with an equity lens means considering the ways in which municipal planning decisions and their consequences are experienced by and distributed among different groups in our society, particularly vulnerable groups like children, seniors, people with low incomes, people with disabilities, or new immigrants.45 Where the unique needs of vulnerable populations are not considered, and interventions are not responsive to these needs and barriers, the intervention may in fact exacerbate health inequities.
+Unfortunately, there is a large body of evidence that demonstrates considerable health inequities exist in our province and in the Peterborough region.42 These inequities are systematically related to social position, so that health worsens with declining social position related to income, education, ethnicity, and other factors.43 Land use planning can have a significant impact on these social determinants of health.44 Community planning with an equity lens means considering the ways in which municipal planning decisions and their consequences are experienced by and distributed among different groups in our society, particularly vulnerable groups like children, seniors, people with low incomes, people with disabilities, or new immigrants.45 When the unique needs of vulnerable populations are not considered, and interventions are not responsive to these needs and barriers, the intervention may in fact exacerbate health inequities.
 An example of this is neighbourhood renewal without integrated commitments to affordable housing, transportation and food, which can lead to further marginalization of low-income residents who can no longer afford to live in the very neighbourhood designed to support them.46

-In the Healthy Community Design sections below and in other theme areas (Transportation, Housing, Food, Healthy Natural Environments) an effort has been made to give examples of how planning policies and approaches may impact the health of specific vulnerable populations, as well as examples of strategies to support health equity for these groups.
+In the Healthy Community Design section below and in other theme areas (Transportation, Housing, Food, Healthy Natural Environments) an effort has been made to give examples of how planning policies and approaches may impact the health of specific vulnerable populations, as well as examples of strategies to support health equity for these groups.

-What can be done to create healthy, complete, compact, and equitable communities?
+What can be done to create healthy, complete, compact, and equitable neighbourhoods?

-The Planning by Design: A healthy communities handbook produced by the Ministry of Municipal Affairs and Housing in 2009 provides information on the various tools enabled under provincial legislation available to municipalities to encourage and support the development of healthy, complete, and compact communities.
-In addition to these tools, other possibilities to implement this recommendation include:47
+The Planning by Design: A healthy communities handbook produced by the Ministry of Municipal Affairs and Housing in 2009 provides information on the various tools enabled under provincial legislation available to municipalities to encourage and support the development of healthy, complete, and compact neighbourhoods.
+In addition to these tools listed in this handbook, other possibilities have emerged from research as best and/or promising practice, which include:47

-- Incorporating a healthy community checklist for all development applications that encompasses a wide range of measures that improve public health through the built environment and also require applicants to incorporate a certain number of features into their proposals. - Incorporating Crime Prevention Through Environmental Design (CPTED) principles to enhance and protect public safety in all healthy communities' checklists. - Requiring mixed use development instead of only encouraging it. - Offering incentives for brownfield remediation and redevelopment. - Requiring site plans to incorporate sustainable building features and streetscape features.
+- Incorporating a healthy community checklist for all development applications that encompasses a wide range of measures that improve public health through the built environment and also require applicants to incorporate a certain number of features into their proposals. - Incorporating Crime Prevention Through Environmental Design (CPTED) principles to enhance and protect public safety in all healthy communities' checklists. - Requiring mixed use development instead of only encouraging it. - Offering incentives for brownfield remediation and redevelopment. - Requiring site plans to incorporate sustainable building features and streetscape features. - Fast-tracking development applications that incorporate healthy community principles such as incorporating public art, green space, and pedestrian and cyclist corridors. - Considering increases to density and height for development applications where the applicant is providing community benefits such as streetscape improvements, walk and cycling paths, affordability, or green roofs.